Caso Avícola Villalobos

 Case Background

-Avicola Las Margaritas, S.A. (formerly Importadora de Alimentos de Guatemala, S.A.) filed an ordinary lawsuit for damages and moral damages against Lisa, S.A., alleging that lawsuits filed by Lisa and a purported smear campaign had undermined its corporate assets.
+Avícola Las Margaritas, S.A. (formerly Importadora de Alimentos de Guatemala, S.A.) filed an ordinary lawsuit for damages and moral damages against Lisa, S.A., alleging in general terms that litigation and publicity attributed to Lisa had undermined its corporate assets.

-The Fifth Civil and Commercial Court of Appeals, in its ruling of June 6, 2022, partially granted the appeal: it struck down the procedural exception, holding that damages are not exclusively contingent upon shareholder exclusion.
-However, it confirmed the rejection of the claim because the plaintiff failed to prove the existence of any harm or quantify the alleged damages.
+The Fifth Civil and Commercial Court of Appeals, in <doc id="gua-01044-2012-00229-2022-06-06-a" /> of June 6, 2022, partially granted the appeal: it struck down the procedural exception, holding that an award of damages is not exclusively contingent upon shareholder exclusion.
+It nonetheless confirmed the rejection of the claim because the plaintiff failed to prove the existence of any harm or to quantify the alleged damages.

 Cassation Arguments

-Avicola Las Margaritas invoked a single ground: error of fact in the evaluation of evidence by omission, under Article 621(2) of the Code of Civil and Commercial Procedure.
-It argued that the Court of Appeals failed to analyze two documents whose content would have changed the outcome:
+Avícola Las Margaritas invoked a single ground of substance: error of fact in the evaluation of evidence by omission, under Article 621(2) of the Code of Civil and Commercial Procedure.
+It argued that the Court of Appeals failed to analyze two documents whose content would have changed the outcome.

-Notarized Canadian court proceedings.
-A simple photocopy of the notarial deed number 13, authorized on June 6, 2011, by Notary Ana Lucrecia Palomo Marroquin de Ortiz, containing the protocolization of case file CV-11-9062-00CL from the Ontario Superior Court of Justice, Canada.
-This case was filed by Margarita Gutierrez Strauss de Castillo against Juan Arturo Gutierrez Gutierrez, Juan Guillermo Gutierrez Strauss, and several entities.
-The appellant argued this document revealed the corporate structure of which Lisa, S.A. forms part, and the payments channeled through Xela Enterprises, Ltd. to finance lawsuits, media campaigns, and political activities against the Avicola Group.
+Canadian court proceedings.
+A simple photocopy of notarial deed number 13, authorized on June 6, 2011 by Notary Ana Lucrecia Palomo Marroquín de Ortiz, protocolizing case file CV-11-9062-00CL of the Ontario Superior Court of Justice, Canada.
+The appellant argued, in general terms, that this document revealed a corporate and financing structure of which Lisa, S.A. forms part and that funded litigation and adverse publicity against the Avícola Group, and that it likewise carried mandatory evidentiary weight under Article 186.

 Lisa, S.A. did not file a brief on the day of the hearing.